yinyangsammy/snapshot-location-assessment/README.md

     -   Search bars with map zoom
     -   An interactive exchange rate widget
 -   Easy offsite navigation to social media accounts.
--   A 404 page for users who direct to a non-existent page or resource are able to return to the main page without having to use browser navigation buttons.
+-   A 404 page, so users who direct to a non-existent page or resource are able to return to the main page without having to use browser navigation buttons.

   <h2 align="center"><img src="assets/readme/404.png"></h2>